 It balances Kapha and Vata.
-It is astringent in taste and causes slight drowsiness.
+It is astringent in taste and light to digest.
+It causes slight drowsiness.
 Amla seed is quite similar in qualities

 Part used: Fruit rind, seed, seed kernel.

-Dosage: 3 – 6 grams in divided dose, or as advised by Ayurvedic doctor.
+Dosage: 3 – 6 grams in divided dose, or as advised by Ayurveda doctor.

 All medicines with Triphala contain Bibhitaki.
 Eg: Triphala ghrita, Triphaladi Taila etc.